szenitha/Shiny-Seq/README.md

 An example dataset has been provided for use in addition to a protocol to explain the various steps involved in doing the RNA-Seq data analysis and demonstrate how the application helps to do an end to end analysis to derive useful insights.

+## Limitation

+Due to memory constrains the features WGCNA, enrichment of GO terms and generation of PowerPoint presentation cannot be supported by the application hosted on the public website shinyapps.io server https://szenitha.shinyapps.io/shiny-seq3/.
+With funding the memory limitation can be increased.
+Currently 1GB of memory can only be accessed.
+However users can host the application in their own servers.
+The application has been tested to do well on chrome and firefox browsers.